 “The beauty of a woman is seen in her eyes, because that is the doorway to her heart, the place where love resides.”— Audrey Hepburn

 The idea of femininity has drastically changed over the past century.
 Women have won their rights and have gained influence in almost every field.
-They have more opportunities for growth and expansion in society, without having to deal with the male-domination of the past.
+They have more opportunities for growth and expansion in society.

-Women of today should realize that they can be ladylike and also make their own decisions.
+Women of today can be ladylike and while also making their own decisions.
 They can be in equal partnerships, purchase houses, cars, and they can become CEOs and presidents if they wish to.
-The social graces and etiquette of being a lady are longer about following a list of outdated rules and more about being respectful and considerate.
+The social graces and etiquette of being a lady are longer about following a list of outdated rules and more about being courteous and considerate.

-Certain women in history, like Audrey Hepburn, Princess Diana, and Jacqueline Kennedy Onassis, personify the word ladylike with their grace, poise, and dignity.
+Certain women in history, like Audrey Hepburn, Princess Diana, and Jacqueline Kennedy Onassis, personify ladylike qualities like grace, poise, and dignity.
 However, women like Coco Chanel and Katherine Hepburn are also ladylike, even though they displayed traits often associated with masculinity like being bold, outspoken, and rebellious.
-Their femininity was still intact because they were not crass in their mannerisms or tacky in the way they handled situations.
+Their femininity was still intact because they were not crass in their mannerisms or tacky in their conduct.